marcelwestrahome/home-assistant-niu-component/README.md

 ## Install

-You can install this custom component by adding this repository ([https://github.com/pikka97/home-assistant-niu-component](https://github.com/pikka97/home-assistant-niu-component)) to [HACS](https://hacs.xyz/) in the settings menu of HACS first.
-You will find the custom component in the integration menu afterwards, look for 'Niu Scooter Integration'.
+Look for 'Niu Scooter Integration'.
 Alternatively, you can install it manually by copying the `custom_components` folder to your Home Assistant configuration folder.

 ## Setup
 1. In Home Assistant's settings under "device and services" click on the "Add integration" button.